raccoongang/openprocurement.auctions.lease/docs/source/standard/auction.rst

    for the procedure to be successful.
 Therewith the auction is omitted and that bid turns to a qualified award.

 :minimalStep:
-   :ref:`value`, required, editable during enquiryPeriod
+   :ref:`value`, required, editable during rectificationPeriod

    The minimal step of auction.
 Validation rules: